Search

 What was your experience like on the sets of “Osuofia in London;” that is, if you can still remember?
 I say “sets” because the film was shot in both the United Kingdom and Nigeria.
 Above all, what was your impression of Nollywood as a result?

-And in Nigeria, for me, it was an eye opener.
+Nigeria was a real eye opener.
 There were children everywhere watching us.
-It’s so different.
-Amazing.
-During the scenes, there were goats everywhere, and I had to live like a Nigerian woman: I was wearing a shower hat in bed, pounding yam, and what I wore … all those things; it was amazing, amazing!
+It’s so different filming there.
+During the scenes, there were goats everywhere and I had to live like a Nigerian woman: I was wearing a shower hat in bed, pounding yam, and what I wore … all those things; it was amazing, amazing!

 How was it like pounding the yam?

-It was good because I am very strong.
-I had to cook, too, but it was really spicy and making my eyes water.
+It was fine but it was really spicy and making my eyes water a bit.
 There was a lot of chili pepper in there, and the steam, spicy steam was going into my eyes.
-It was fine.
-All fascinating.
+It was fine though.
+All fascinating to me.
 It was really cool.

-I went to eat the local food.
-I wanted to get what the local people eat because I grew up with curries.
-My mum grew up in Africa, and we have always had curry since I was born.
+I wanted to eat the local food but my chaperone was too fussy!
+I wanted to experience what the local people eat because I grew up with curries and I enjoy spicy food.
+My mum grew up in Africa so we always had curry, even when we were little.

 Wow!
 Your mum grew up in Africa?

 Yes, Africa was home for my mum.
 She’s not with us anymore.
 She died a few years back.
-She moved down there when she was young.
-So, she grew up there.
-She worked there, learned to drive there; she met my dad there, and they got married in Africa.
-My oldest sister was born there as well.
-I’ve got pictures of me there.
-I went when I was a baby.
-I don’t really know.
+She moved there when she was young, so she grew up there.
+She worked there, learned to drive there, met my dad in Africa and they got married there, then had their first child in Africa too.
+I’ve got pictures of me there because I went when I was a toddler.
 I should go back … Kenya.
-I think I should go back to East Africa because I don’t really know it.
+I think I should go back to East Africa because I don’t really know it and it meant so much to Mum.

 Sorry about your loss because you’ve just mentioned that your mum passed a few years ago.
 Back to “Osuofia in London,” how did you meet the producers?

 It was Kola.
 Kola Munis, is it?
-He was like casting: he was the person I got in contact with.
-There was an audition advertised somewhere, and I had to go audition.
-I think they said to pretend I was waiting at a bus stop or something, and these guys were coming over hassling me or tried to chat me up … I can’t remember.
+He was the person I got in contact with.
+They advertised the role somewhere and I was offered an audition.
+I think they said to pretend I was waiting at a bus stop or something and these guys were coming over hassling me or trying to chat me up … I can’t remember properly.

 They cut down to two.
 I wasn’t blonde then, but they wanted a blonde.
-There was another lady, really blonde; they wanted her, but her agent told her not to do it.
-So I was second choice.
-They wanted me to dye my hair blonde, but it was growing, so I didn’t want to do it…
+There was another lady, really blonde; they wanted her, but her agent told her not to do it so I was second choice.
+They wanted me to dye my hair blonde, but my blonde was finally growing out, so I didn’t do that.
+The irony is that I’ve been blonde for about 20 years now!

 What was it like working with Kingsley Ogoro, as a film director?